Always ask questions.

 One of our kids recently had a coach who rebuked questions.
 He considered questions an inferiority complex, not a sign of intelligence.
 He had an, “If you have to ask, you shouldn’t be here” sort of attitude.
 It’s hard to educate in an open way when an adult unknowingly pushes back our progress.
 Though a good experience for all, to learn first hand how ineffective communication and admonishing curiosity are qualities that stagger creativity and keep people, of any age, from giving their best selves.

-…fortunately, the kids played on multiple teams, so we had some great coaches as well.
+…fortunately, the kids played on multiple teams (17 different coaches from their many teams this year!) so we had some great coaches as well.

 Interesting, that while baseball season was just getting underway, Oliver wrote this quote/response as part of a writing lesson: